Mexit/MultiOS-USB/README.md

 ```
 ### Image based installation (experimental)

 Recommended installation method for Windows.
-Go to Releases and download the appropriate file.<br/><br/>
+Go to [Releases](https://github.com/Mexit/MultiOS-USB/releases) and download the appropriate file.
+You can find installation details in the downloaded archive.

+## First usage

 After installation, copy your ISO files to `/ISOs` directory and boot your computer from USB.
 You can also add your own configuration files to the `/boot_MultiOS/config_priv` directory.
 They will not be deleted during automatic MultiOS-USB update.

-## First usage

 First boot with enabled Secure Boot on each new computer requires to install a MultiOS-USB certificate.